If you want to send SMS messages to your patients to remind them of their upcoming appointments, Cliniko can help!

 You're also able to click the View sample button at the bottom of the editor to get a general idea of what your reminders will look like.

-☝️Note: Remember than one SMS reminder will cost 1 credit, and if you go over 160 characters, you will be charged an additional credit.
+SMS reminders will typically cost 1 credit, and if you go over 160 characters, you will be charged an additional credit.
 Cliniko will estimate how many credits will be used per reminder and display this for you:

 If you're concerned that your reminders might be too long, there are a few things you can do to shorten them: